-You could definitely decorate these if you like – I took a more minimal approach because these are really tasty on their own, and also my decorating skills aren’t really so hot.
+You could definitely decorate these gingerbread cookies if you like – I took a more minimal approach because they’re really tasty on their own, and also my decorating skills aren’t really so hot.
 (Remember these?)

-Make these cookies into your favorite cut-out shapes, OR take the easy (but still very delicious) way out and roll them into balls to make soft, chewy ginger cookies like these:
+Make these vegan gingerbread cookies into your favorite cut-out shapes, OR take the easy (but still very delicious) way out and roll them into balls to make soft, chewy ginger cookies like these:

 - 1 tablespoon ground flaxseed meal